Take time to find the best coverage for you

 Some basic concepts important to know:

-A premium is the regular payment you make to pay for your health insurance.
+A premium is the regular payment you make to pay for your health care insurance.
 A higher premium usually means lower deductibles.
 A deductible is the amount you pay out-of-pocket for health care before your health insurance kicks in.
 Copay is what you pay the health care provider for each service after meeting your deductible.

 If you need health coverage or wish to change your insurance, you have until the end of this month to find the plan that works best for you and enroll in that plan.
 Gov. Andrew Cuomo extended the open enrollment deadline to March 31.
 (The set dates when you can buy or change your health insurance are called Open Enrollment Period.)